cemreefe/cemreefe.github.io/source/posts/2025/01/09/client-side-rss-reader.md

 ![](./search-truncated.png)

-Even trusty ChatGPT was telling me this problem was unsolveable and nay library would remove the reponse upon aborting the request itself.
+Even trusty ChatGPT was telling me this problem was unsolveable and any library would remove the response upon aborting the request itself.
 But surely, if the browser has access to this data, the JS env thats calling the endpoint must too.

 I decided the most promising solutions were ones using streams and decided to focus on streams in axios.
 I couldn't make axios